 6. Bad Cub Cadet Fuel Pump Causes It Not to Start

 Fix: To identify a failing fuel pump, first, inspect your vacuum fuel pump for cracks.
-If you see fuel outside of the fuel pump or cracks in pump, the pump will no longer being able to use the pressure off the crankcase to push fuel to the carburetor.
+If you see fuel outside of the fuel pump or cracks in the pump, the pump will no longer be able to use the pressure off the crankcase to push fuel to the carburetor.

 Using the fuel shut-off valve, if your mower has a valve, or clamps to stop and start fuel flow will help you control fuel flow.
 Stop and start flow to make sure you are getting fuel to the pump.
 If you are not getting good flow to the pump, check the fuel line or fuel filter for restrictions.

 Once you verify your pump is getting fuel, check to make sure that fuel is being pumped out of the pump in a steady or pulsating flow to identify whether or not your fuel pump is bad.